jsmoriss/inherit-featured-image/readme.txt

 This plugin uses the WordPress `wp_cache_get()` and `update_meta_cache()` functions for maximum performance and fully integrate with WordPress core functionality.

+= Need a Boost to your Social and Search Ranking? =

+Check out [the WPSSO Core plugin](https://wordpress.org/plugins/wpsso/) and present your content at its best on social sites and in search results, no matter how webpages are shared, re-shared, messaged, posted, embedded, or crawled.

 == Installation ==

 = Automated Install =